-The backpacks have been getting a bit dusty these days, however, as we have our hands full taking care of our first-born, who joined us in the summer of 2011.
-In fact, our travel blog has mostly been transformed into a baby blog, as we attempt to spend our copious “free time” documenting her adventures.
+The backpacks have been getting a bit dusty these days, however, as we have our hands full taking care of two little ones, who joined us in the summers of 2011 and 2013.
+In fact, our travel blog has mostly been transformed into a kid blog, as we attempt to spend our copious “free time” documenting their adventures.

-Before my break, I spent 8 years as a Program Manager at Microsoft, working on Windows Presentation Foundation and then Exchange.
+Previously, I spent 8 years as a Program Manager at Microsoft, working on Windows Presentation Foundation and then Exchange.
 I credit my years there with having taught me not only how to build enterprise-quality software, but how to systematically break any problem down into its constituent parts and drive each one of them to completion (in priority order, of course).
-We PMs love to believe our skills are universal, and nowhere did that hit home for me more than in rural Thailand, where I helped a group of Burmese refugees develop a project plan for a new school for Burmese activist women.
+Any of us who have spent time in the PM role love to believe our skills are universal, and nowhere did that hit home for me more than in rural Thailand, where I helped a group of Burmese refugees develop a project plan for a new school for Burmese activist women.